 Have you ever thought about how crazy it is that spicy foods have become so popular?
 First, we have taste buds that detect sweet, salty, sour, and bitter foods.
-We don’t have spicy taste buds know that spicy flavor is the pain receptors in the mouth.
+We don’t have spicy taste buds.
+Know that spicy flavor is the pain receptors in the mouth.
 Those are usually triggered hot enough to cause damage to the mouth.
 There are many crazy people out there who enjoy eating this stuff despite sweating, nose running, and digestive issues.

 Biologically, we’re not supposed to eat spicy food.
 Many scientists think pepper plants evolved to be spicy to stop mammals from eating them.
 Usually, fruit plants want to get eaten, so their seeds are carried far away and deposited with their fertilizer supply.
-But mammals have strong stomach acid that can digest pepper seeds.
+But mammals have strong stomach acids that can digest pepper seeds.

 Why is spicy food so addictive?

-If we look at Google Trends, we can see that spicy food’s popularity rivals sweet food’s popularity.
+Looking at Google Trends, we can see that spicy food’s popularity rivals sweet food’s popularity.
 Capsaicin, a chemical meant to stop us from eating something, is rivaling in popularity with sugar.
 So what happened?
 Normally, when plants don’t want to be eaten by certain animals, they make themselves taste disgusting.

 Brain reaction to spicy food

 Our brains perceive something bad tasting as something we shouldn’t eat because the food can be rotten or dangerous to health.
 So we learn to stay away from them.
 But peppers didn’t evolve to taste bad.
 Instead, they evolved to cause pain to animals they didn’t want to eat.
-But there’s a loophole in how our brains work that makes spicy food enjoyable.
+But a loophole in how our brains work makes spicy food enjoyable.
 When bodies experience pain, the brain goes into danger mode.
 It thinks there’s some hazard that we need to survive.

 - The brain starts by releasing endorphins to help relieve the pain.
 Then after a while, it gives a dose of dopamine.
-It is a hormone that causes feel good.
+It is a hormone that causes feeling good.
 So brain releases dopamine as a reward for surviving.

 Spicy food tricks the brain into releasing many feel-good hormones to combat the pain.
 Then the brain creates an association between the excellent feeling and spicy food, which makes us crave the food that causes pain.
 The weird thing is that spicy food is both enjoyable and painful.
 Also, this is the ultimate key to spicy food, success, and popularity.